timb-machine-mirrors/pfuntner-toys/doc/dowhile.md

 ## Notes

-- There are 15 second between each iteration
+- There are 15 seconds between each iteration
 - Each iteration is preceded by the current timestamp
 - Simple string comparison is done.
 The string argument is **not** a regular expression.
 I might improve it if I have a need to do so.
 - You may need to wrap the command around `bash -c "..."` in order to run complicated commands or have the shell interpret a `#!` line: